Newport Town Bridge: Harry Houdini

-On 5 March 1913 the famous escape artist Harry Houdini jumped off Newport Bridge with his hands manacled and his feet shackled.
+On 5 March 1913, the famous escape artist Harry Houdini jumped off Newport Bridge with his hands manacled and his feet shackled.
 He had been turned back by police but caught a taxi cab across the bridge and entered from the opposite side.
 He was arrested the following week by the police for obstructing a public highway and for holding a public entertainment on the bridge.

 The new bridge

-In 1911 the Town Council sought designs for a new replacement bridge.
-In December 1923 a decision was made to proceed immediately with the construction of the new bridge, partly as a scheme to find work for the unemployed.
+In 1911 the Town Council sought designs for a replacement bridge.
+In December 1923, a decision was made to proceed immediately with the construction of the new bridge, partly as a scheme to find work for the unemployed.

-To best achieve this a temporary wooden bridge was erected alongside it and all power and gas lines were re-routed onto it.
+To best achieve this, a temporary wooden bridge was erected alongside it, and all power and gas lines were re-routed onto it.
 Even the town's tram lines and their accompanying overhead power system were moved over.

 The old bridge was then demolished and the new one erected.

-On 22 June 1927 the new bridge was complete and opened to traffic by the Transport Minister Wilfrid Ashley.
+On 22 June 1927, the new bridge was complete and it was opened to traffic by the Transport Minister Wilfrid Ashley.